shshafin/shshafin/README.md

 - Distributed systems and microservices at scale
 - Advanced PostgreSQL optimization and migration strategies
-- AI/ML model deployment and production inference optimization
+- AI integration with LangChain and vector database architectures
 - Infrastructure as Code and DevOps automation
 - Business process automation and strategic systems design
 - High-performance application architecture